 It gives the most comprehensive view of the fetal genome, covering all 23 pairs of chromosomes.
-It determines the risk of deletion and duplication syndromes of at least 7 Mb, for all autosomal chromosomes.
+It determines the risk of more than 430 deletion and duplication syndromes of at least 7 Mb, for all autosomal chromosomes.
 This resolution is similar to the karyotype from the amniotic fluid (after amniocentesis).

 How does the SANCO test work?

 Particles of cell-free DNA (cfDNA) are small pieces of DNA that circulate in blood.
 During pregnancy, DNA fragments from both mother and fetus are present in the bloodstream of the pregnant woman.Cell-free DNA from the fetus (cffDNA) is present only as a minority fraction in the maternal plasma, which is a technical challenge for some of NIPT (Non-invasive Prenatal Test) methods.
 SANCO Prenatal Test requires a small volume of pregnant blood (10ml) in which cffDNA is analysed to determine a risk of the chromosomal abnormalities.
 If an aneuploidy is present, the imbalance in the fetal genome will be detected during the test, resulting from an excess or deficiency of chromosomes.
 SANCO NIPT Test successfully resolves the problem of measuring small differences in the concentration of chromosomal DNA, using a high-throughput sequencing technology.
 It means that millions of maternal and fetal DNA fragments are sequenced during the test.

 Using the genomic sequencing technology, along with an accurate cfDNA molecule length estimation and patented bioinformatics analysis algorithms, SANCO is able to analyse data from the entire fetal genome and, by comparing the measurement results to the fetal fraction, detect the presence of genetic abnormalities.